josh-greaves/darkphoton/README.md

 4. edit card: type Y to check that all are off except the relevant analysis, or type N just to keep going.
 5. The relevant output is stored: ..../madanalysis5/name_your_output/Output/SAF/CLs_output_summary.dat, and the expected/observed limits are at the very bottom.

-, and then run these .hepmc's through MadAnalysis to get calculated expected and observed limit values.
-[MORE INSTRUCTIONS TO FOLLOW]

 #### Dark Photon (Hidden Abelian Higgs Model, HAHM) model info: